Furkan-Alay/terraform-azure-docker-setup/README.md

 public_key = file("~/.ssh/<SSH_Key_Name>.pub")
 ```

-Once the login window appears, select your subscription.
-For example, if the Subscription ID is listed as 1, enter: 1

-This will authenticate and set your active subscription for Terraform.

 ## 3.3 Initialize and Run Terraform
 Run the following Terraform commands in order:
 Initializes the Terraform working directory and downloads provider plugins.